melosomelo/ll1-generator/packages/core/README.md

 that you define in your `addProduction` calls are automatically picked up.
 You finish the process by calling the `build` function, which returns a `CFGrammar` object.

+The `terminal` and `nonTerminal` functions are mere utilities which this library also exports.
+You can use object literals to defined `GrammarSymbol`s if you want to.

 One thing, the grammar builder **does not** check for repeated productions.
 Be careful with that, I haven't tested what may happen if you add repeated productions and then attempt to generate a parsing table, parsing tree, etc.